Back in November, Visa and Mastercard announced that they would be voluntarily lowering the interchange rates for a duration of 5 years.

 They were responding to the increased pressure from business groups and the capital, Ottawa.
-Both of which have been especially unhappy since the introduction of 'premium' credit cards back in 2009.
-Visa's new rates took effect April 15.
+Both of them have been especially unhappy since the introduction of 'premium' credit cards back in 2009.
+Visa's new rates took effect on April 15.
 MasterCard's new rates take effect on April 17.

 What you need to know about the new rates:

 Interchange is the fee collected by the credit card issuing bank on every transaction.
 These rates are set by Visa and MasterCard every year and apply to all processors.
 In other words, if the Interchange rate for an RBC Visa consumer credit card is at 1.42%, then RBC is due 1.42% whenever that card is used to make a purchase.

 The credit card processors (like Helcim) are responsible for paying the bank the interchange after the transaction has been processed.